Alan Longmuir

-Alan Longmuir (20 June 1948 – 2 July 2018) was a Scottish musician and a founding member of the 1970s pop group, the Bay City Rollers.
-He played the bass guitar in the band whilst his younger brother Derek Longmuir was drummer.
+Alan Longmuir (20 June 1948 – 2 July 2018) was a Scottish musician and a founding member of the pop group the Bay City Rollers.
+He played the bass guitar, whilst his younger brother Derek Longmuir was drummer.

-Biography
+Early life

-Longmuir was born at Simpson Memorial Maternity Pavilion Hospital, Edinburgh.
-His father was an undertaker.
+Longmuir was born at Simpson Memorial Maternity Pavilion Hospital, Edinburgh to Duncan and Georgina Longmuir.
+His father, Duncan was an undertaker.
+Alan and his younger brother Derek Longmuir both went to Tynecastle High School, and Alan left the school in 1963.
+He had two sisters, Betty and Alice.

+Until their career took off, he worked as a plumber, but had spent a year in office work after leaving school.

+Career

 A member of a musical family, he formed his first band at the age of 17, with his brother Derek and two others.
 They changed their name and line-up to become the Bay City Rollers.
-Until their career took off, he worked as a plumber.

-In 1976, at the height of the band's popularity, Alan Longmuir left and was replaced by rhythm guitarist Ian Mitchell, who was ten years his junior.
+In 1976, at the height of the band's popularity, Alan Longmuir was growing tired and stressed, and was subsequently kicked out of the group by their manager for being "too old and too hard to control".
+Longmuir was replaced by rhythm guitarist Ian Mitchell, who was ten years his junior.
 Tam Paton, then the group's manager, alleged that Longmuir had tried to commit suicide.
 Paton's own conduct was later revealed as a contributory factor in the unhappiness of some band members.

-In 1977, Longmuir released "I'm Confessing", which peaked at number 44 in Australia.
+Mitchell himself made way for Pat McGlynn in December 1976.

 Longmuir returned to the group in 1978 following McGlynn's departure, and thereafter switched between bass guitar, rhythm guitar and keyboards.
 He also played piano accordion.

+In 1977, Longmuir released "I'm Confessing", which peaked at number 44 in Australia.
+He played a mechanic in the 1980 film, Burning Rubber.

+A one-man show called "I Ran With The Gang", which was performed at the Edinburgh Festival Fringe between 2014 and 2018, is about the life of Longmuir, and returned to the 2024 Fringe festival.

+Personal life

+After leaving the Bay City Rollers in the 1970s, Longmuir spent much of his time fishing and looking after his horses on his farm in Dollar, Clackmannanshire.
+He went back to working as a plumber and water pipe inspector until 2000, and from then until retiring in 2014, was a bylaws inspector.

 Longmuir was married twice, briefly to Jan Longmuir, from 1985 until their divorce in 1990; they had one son, Jordan.
-His second, lasting marriage was to Eileen Rankin Longmuir, from 1998 until his death; Eileen had two sons of her own, to whom Alan was a devoted step-father.
+His second, lasting marriage was to Eileen Rankin Longmuir, who he met in 1994, from 1998 until his death; Eileen had two sons of her own, to whom Alan was step-father.